moostrik/ofxFlowTools/README.md

 openframeworks addon.
 Combines 2D fluid simulation, optical flow and more using GLSL shaders.
 Works best with live camera input.

+DEPENDENCIES & SYSTEM SPECS

-* created for OF 0.9.0
-* OF 0.8.4 version can be found in releases
+- created for OF 0.9.0 (OF 0.8.4 version for nVidia can be found in releases)
+- ofxGui
+- A discrete graphics card is recommended

 INTRODUCTION